lehoangan2906/Visual-SLAM/README.md

 -> After having the essential matrix, we can decompose it into the `rotatio`n and `translation matrices` using `cv2.recoverPose()`, which gives us the camera's motion between the two frames.

+**⚖️ Estimating the Camera's Intrinsic Matrix **

+To estimate the camera's `intrinsic matrix` (`K`) for our visual SLAM project, we need two approaches:
+1. chessboard calibration,
+2. scene geometry.

+Since we’re using a dash-cam video from the internet, we can’t access the physical camera for chessboard calibration.
+Instead, we use the scene geometry approach, which is less accurate than chessboard calibration but sufficient for our needs.

+The scene geometry approach exploits:

+1. `Straight lane lines` and `road edges` in highway footage, providing perspective cues.
+2. `Vanishing points`, where parallel lines (e.g., lane markings) converge, helping infer the focal length and principal point.

+To construct `K`, we need:

+1. `Focal length` (fx, fy): Determines the camera’s field of view.
+2. `Principal point` (cx, cy): The optical center of the image.

+The focal length calculation requires:

+1. Vanishing points from sampled frames (at least 2 per frame).
+2. The frame’s principal point.

+So the final pipeline to compute the intrinsic matrix is as follows:

+1. Sample a few random frames from the video (e.g., 10 frames, can be non-consecutive).
+2. Convert each frame to grayscale.
+3. Reduce noise using Gaussian blur.
+4. Detect edges using Canny edge detection.
+5. Detect lines using Hough Transform (cv2.HoughLinesP).
+6. Cluster lines into two groups per frame (near-vertical and near-horizontal) using a slope threshold of 45 degrees to ensure at least 2 vanishing points.
+7. Find vanishing points for each group by calculating line intersections, then average across all frames to get two final vanishing points.
+8. Assume the principal point is at the frame’s center (width/2, height/2).
+9. Calculate the focal length (fx = fy) using the vanishing points and principal point with the orthogonality constraint.
+10. Construct K as [[fx, 0, cx], [0, fy, cy], [0, 0, 1]].